Flow (brand)

+History

-FLOW is one of many trade names of the Caribbean former telecommunications Cable & Wireless Communications (CWC), now known as Flow used to market cable television, internet, telephone, and wireless services provided by the company.
-Flow also replaces the UTS brand in the Dutch and French Caribbean, leading the recent acquisition and integration of the United Telecommunications Service (UTS).
+FLOW operates in the Caribbean, and Cable & Wireless Communications used to market cable television, internet, telephone, and mobile phone services.
+Flow also replaced the UTS brand in the Dutch and French Caribbean, following their acquisition of United Telecommunications Service (UTS).

 Following the acquisition of Columbus by CWC, it was announced that the Flow brand would replace the Lime brand across the merged company, beginning in July 2015.

 Wireless

 2G

-Every region in which FLOW operates a mobile network descended from the former LIME brand.
-FLOW uses the GSM standard for 2G which is accessible on 850 and 1900 MHz.
-It provides data connectivity using GPRS and EDGE.
-All FLOW markets have GSM coverage.
+Regions in which Flow operates a mobile network descended from the former LIME brand.
+Flow uses the GSM standard for 2G which is accessible on 850 and 1900 MHz.
+It provides cellular data connectivity using GPRS and EDGE.
+All Flow markets have GSM coverage.
+2G was discontinued in Jamaica on September 30, 2022 and will be discontinued in Saint Vincent and the Grenadines on September 30, 2023.

 3G and '4G' HSPA+

-On June 22, 2009, FLOW launched their first 3G networks in Jamaica.
+On June 22, 2009, Flow launched their first 3G UMTS networks in Jamaica.

 On October 6, 2011, CWC announced the launch of a '4G' HSPA+ network in the Cayman Islands and plans to launch HSPA+ networks in the Bahamas and LIME Barbados.
 In March 2012, LIME announced the addition of 4G technology in Jamaica.
 In January 2014, former Centrica chief executive, Phil Bentley took over as CEO of Cable & Wireless Communications.
 That same year, the company announced a US$250 million investment program nicknamed 'Project Marlin', aimed at improving CWC's mobile and fixed-line networks.
-The plan began with an announcement of an islandwide HSPA+ network in Jamaica in March 2014.
+The plan began with an announcement of an island wide HSPA+ network in Jamaica in March 2014.

-In Jamaica, FLOW's largest market, the network covers around 2.8 million people and according to the Office of Utilities Regulations (OUR).
+In Jamaica, Flow's largest market, the network covers around 2.8 million people and according to the Office of Utilities Regulations (OUR).

 4G

-FLOW operates LTE networks in 12 markets.
+Flow operates LTE networks in 12 markets.

 Cayman Islands

 'Project Marlin' also involved the launch and build out of LTE networks across several of the company's markets.
 CWC's Caymanian business unit (then named LIME Cayman) launched their first LTE network on December 10, 2013.
 The network initially launched with 100% coverage across the Cayman Islands on LTE Band 17 (700 MHz).
 CWC's network was followed by Digicel launching an LTE network on Band 3 (1800 MHz).

-In August 2016, FLOW became one of eight carriers in North America and the first Caribbean operator to have rolled out an LTE Advanced network, followed by Orange in the French West Indies and the Dominican Republic.
+In August 2016, Flow became one of eight carriers in North America and the first Caribbean operator to have rolled out an LTE Advanced network, followed by Orange in the French West Indies and the Dominican Republic.

 Antigua and Barbuda

-FLOW also operates an LTE network in Antigua and Barbuda, which launched on November 24, 2014.
+Flow also operates an LTE network in Antigua and Barbuda, which launched on November 24, 2014.
 On August 17, 2017, CWC announced that it had completed a Gigabit LTE network trial in Antigua and Barbuda in partnership with Ericsson.
 The LTE solution tested leveraged network technology such as carrier aggregation, 4x4 MIMO (Multiple Input Multiple Output), and higher-order modulation (256-QAM) that maximized data speeds for wireless broadband subscribers.

 Turks and Caicos Islands and Anguilla

-FLOW operates an LTE network in the Turks and Caicos Islands (which runs off the assets acquired from Islandcom Wireless) and Anguilla on Band 13.
+Flow operates an LTE network in the Turks and Caicos Islands (which runs off the assets acquired from Islandcom Wireless) and Anguilla on Band 13.